zircon-tech/cloud-ops-docs/docs/automate-controls-deployment-and-manage-them-using.md

 # Automate Controls Deployment and Management Using Code

-## Overview

-The AWS Partner has methodology, process and relevant tooling experience to enable customers to identify and react to infrastructure misconfigurations programmatically using proactive, preventive, and detective controls, while providing self-servicing capabilities for compliant configurations across the organization.

 ## Evidence Documentation

 ### 1. Controls Implementation and Central Management Through Code

-#### Infrastructure as Code Control Framework

 We implement centralized control management through AWS CloudFormation templates, AWS CDK constructs, and Terraform modules that codify compliance requirements as executable infrastructure definitions.
 All controls are version-controlled in Git repositories with automated CI/CD pipelines for deployment and testing.

 Our control deployment utilizes AWS CodePipeline with integrated compliance validation stages, AWS Config rule deployment, and Service Control Policy management through AWS Organizations.
 We implement policy-as-code workflows that ensure consistent application of compliance controls across all AWS accounts and regions.

-#### Automated Control Deployment Pipeline

 **Code Repository Structure:**
 - Control definitions stored in version-controlled repositories